-Greetings, Internet Stranger!
+Greetings, Internet Stranger and welcome to 24 hours in Austin!
 Perhaps there are folks who write odes to the beauty of Downtown Austin, but if there are, I do not know of them.
 I don’t think anyone would say that you need to visit the CBD in the capital city of Texas for its historical charm and beauty.
 Nevertheless, while Austin might not have the tallest skyscrapers or the most famous landmarks, it more than makes up for it with amazing food, culture, friendly people, and most importantly FOOD!
 Come with me and we’ll spend a perfect 24 Hours in Austin eating our way through the best that Texas has to offer.

 NB: Some of you might ask me why Austin’s famous bats are not part of this 24 hours in Austin itinerary.
 The answer is that I visited Austin in December and the bats are all away visiting their off-shore accounts in the Cayman Islands at that time.
 So no bats for us!

 I can’t recommend the exact hotel where I spent my 24 hours in Austin because I was on a tight budget and the hotel was a little sketchy.
 But I can recommend the area!
 You’ll want to stay in Downtown Austin.
 It’s where all the action happens, so if you want to catch a late-night movie at the Alamo Drafthouse or get up early to wait on line at Franklin Barbecue, you’ll be all set!

 And if you want more guidance than that, I know where you can find over 800 hotels to explore in Austin, no matter what your budget.
 Just click here to see them all!